philtr/phillipridlen/src/pages/now.md

 and cheap shots at others.
 You won't find me posting there; instead, I try to keep this page up to date with the important highlights of what I'm up to.

-This is what I'm doing as of January 15, 2024.
+This is what I'm doing as of March 17, 2026.

 [now]: https://nownownow.com/about